MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 We can also see that one device, which has a name that starts with **st1**, has been flagged in the *Device compliance* column as being **Not compliant**.
 This result is worth examining more closely:

-- The details in the Device compliance column represent a devices overall compliance status, and not necessarily a devices compliance with this policy or this setting from this policy.
+- The details in the Device compliance column represent a device's overall compliance status, and not necessarily a device's compliance with this policy or this setting from this policy.
 - We can be assured that this device is compliant to how this setting is configured in this policy because we're viewing a list of devices that reported as being compliant to the settings for this policy.
 - This result indicates that the device is failing compliance against some other policy.